Coderpower/ebay-challenge-3/README.md

-People are going on eBay with a certain budget and multiple interests.
-Since there are a lot of products available, people have to choose but they would like to know which product would be the best fitting their interests.
-They have the possibility to fill out their interests and order them by preferences.
-Objective: Build propositions that are matching their interests, respecting the order.
+## The right offersPeople are going on eBay with a defined budget.
+Since there are a lot of products available, people have to choose but they would like to know which product would fit the best their interests.
+They have the possibility to fill out their interests and sort them by importance.> **Objective**> Build offers that are matching people interests, respecting their interests and budgets.
+You must return an array of offers, sorted by the most interesting to the less interesting.
+If offers have the same level of interest then sort them by price.#### Help```javascript// a client{    "id": String,    "username": String,    "interests": [{        "name": String        "weight": Number // from 1 to 5    }]    "budget": Number // always > 0}``````javascript// a product{    "categories": [String],    "price": Number,    "discount": Number, // from 0 to 1, 0 = 0%, 1 = 100%    "name": String,    "id": String}``````javascript// an offer{    "productId": [String],    "price": Number, // product price with an applied discount}```

-Person
-{
-    "id": "string",
-    "firstName": "string",
-    "lastName": "string",
-    "interests": [{
-        "id": "string"
-        "weight": number
-    }]
-    "budget": number
-}

-Product
-{
-    "id": "string"
-    "name": "string"
-    "price": Number
-    "categories": ["id"]
-    "discount": "number"
-}

-// user
-{
-    "id":"abcdef",
-    "firstName": "Julien",
-    "lastname": "Sarazin",
-    interests: [
-    {
-        "id": "id_1",
-        "weight": 30
-    },
-    {
-        "id": "id_2",
-        "weight": 10
-    },
-    {
-        "id": "id_3",
-        "weight": 50
-    }]
-}

-// Product
-{
-   "id" : "id_1",
-   "name": "Nerf Probounce",
-   "categories": ["id_4"]
-}

-// Categories
-{
-    "id": "id_1",
-    "name": "Motors"
-},
-{
-    "id": "id_2",
-    "name": "Fashion",
-},
-{
-    "id": "id_3",
-    "name": "Sports"
-},
-{
-    "id": "id_4",
-    "name": "Toys"
-},
-{
-    "id": "id_5",
-    "name": "Music"
-}